 It is worth noting that the French invented French fries.
 And until you have eaten French-style frites, you really have no good baseline for just how good fries can be.
 In Kansas City, you can find the fries of which we speak at Le Fou Frog.
 Pop in for happy hour and grab an order of unadulterated, potato goodness to wash down with a glass of Bourdeaux.

-There are plenty of options for delicious fries in Springfield, but why not splurge a little and head over to Touch Oyster House and Lounge.
+There are plenty of options for delicious fries in Springfield, but why not splurge a little and head over to Char Steakhouse and Oyster Bar.
 The restaurant's salt and vinegar fries—served automatically with the fish 'n chips—will complete you.

 For the French frites experience in St. Louis, head over to Brasserie by Niche.
 Be warned, though: The dinner menu is prix fixe and frites are not always offered.
 Best bet?
 Stop in for brunch, when you can get a stand-alone order of frites.
 You can even get them with a fried egg.
 Bon appetit!